MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcore/packages/uxcore/seeitsayit-label.md

 <br/>

 The implementation of See-it, Say-it labels has changed from MRTK2 to MRTK3.
-Mainly, in MRTK3 there are separate See-it, Say-it label prefabs, both canvas and non-canvas, and a component, `See It Say It Label`, which is used to enable the labels.
-The canvas and non-canvas button prefabs include the `SeeItSayItLabel-Canvas` and `SeeItSayItLabel-NonCanvas` prefabs, respectively.
-These GameObjects are disabled by default.
+Mainly, in MRTK3 there are separate `SeeItSayItLabel-Canvas` and `SeeItSayItLabel-NonCanvas` prefabs, and a component, `See It Say It Label`, which is used to enable the labels.
+In the canvas and non-canvas button prefabs, these labels are disabled by default.
 When the scene is created, the See It Say It Label component is responsible for enabling the label if the [input](/windows/mixed-reality/mrtk-unity/mrtk3-input/packages/input/overview) and [speech](/windows/mixed-reality/mrtk-unity/mrtk3-windowsspeech/packages/windowsspeech/overview) packages are installed in the project.
 The purpose of this check is to prevent labels from appearing when voice commands aren't functional.

 <br/>